afluerasu/pyBL/doc/Logging.rst

 Logging
 =========================
+**Most of the logging infrastructure is in place, however not yet implemented.
+Following is the current design and it is subjected to change.**\n
 This API provides two forms of logging: Automatic (hardware and configuration requirements and critical parameters for Scripting Environment to operate) and User Defined.
+Experimental logging is handled in session basis.
+Once a session begins, diffractometer configuration,user information and crstal/lattice settings are stored automatically.The rest of the logging depends on the logging level set by the user/beamline scientist.
+Experimental procedures are logged locally into a database.
+An interface is used to extract the necessary logging information and log that into experimental catalog.
+This experimental catalog is Olog and its python API pyOlog is facilitated for this purpose.

 Automatic Logging
 ------------------------------